Al-Huda Digital Solutions

 Classes are available in 30‑minute, 45‑minute, or 60‑minute sessions.
 Longer classes allow more time for review, practice, and Q&A, and are offered at a higher fee.

-15 min: New topic with real-life examples & guided Q&A
+15 minutes: New topic with examples from real life and a guided Q&A

 Adults (Beginners)